 Editor’s Note: All information about the Hilton Honors American Express Aspire Card has been collected independently by our guest author and Club Thrifty.
 The Hilton Honors Aspire Card is no longer available through Club Thrifty.

 You don’t need to be a math major to see why the $450 annual fee that comes with the Hilton Honors American Express Aspire Card is worth it, but let’s take a look at things from a practical perspective.

 Suppose you’re planning a trip overseas.
 If you applied for the Hilton Honors American Express Aspire Card, you could reap the benefits if you plan properly.

 The Hilton Honors American Express Aspire Card is just one example.
-If you prefer Marriott hotels, take a look at the Marriott Bonvoy Brilliant American Express Card which has similar benefits and also has an annual fee of $450.
-Even if you travel just once a year, you can still easily get more value than the $450 annual fee you’re paying.
+If you prefer Marriott hotels, take a look at the Marriott Bonvoy Brilliant® American Express® Card which has similar benefits and also has an annual fee of $650.
+Even if you travel just once a year, you could easily get more value than the $650 annual fee you’re paying.
+(See Rates and Fees)

 Not All Cards Are Equal

 What many American travelers don’t realize is that the travel rewards credit cards available to them are far superior compared to other countries.
 That may seem unusual, but it comes down to the population and competition.

 For example, Canada has about 1/10th of the population compared to the United States.
 There are also fewer airlines, so travelling is typically more expensive.